Unified Fourier-based Kernel and Nonlinearity Design for Equivariant Networks on Homogeneous Spaces: Limitation and Discussion

 \section{Limitation and Discussion}

-This paper provides a unified perspective and practical techniques for designing the linear and activation layers for equivariant networks.
 Several interesting directions remain for future exploration.
 Although our theory covers many groups of interest for a wide range of applications, groups with trivial stabilizers, among others, and groups without Fourier transforms, remain unexplored.
 The input and output homogeneous spaces of each layer in this paper are the same, and the setting with different homogeneous spaces (different stabilizer groups) needs further study.
-Another future direction is to use our unified architecture for other groups, for example, the Lorentz group and finite permutation groups.
+Another future direction is to use our unified architecture for other groups like finite permutation groups.